Sindh LG polls: PPP, PTI workers clash outside Keamari DC office

-PTI and PPP workers clashed outside the Keamari deputy commissioner’s (DC) office in Karachi, pelting either side with stones during the consolidation of the results of the recently held local government elections in Sindh.
+PTI and PPP workers clashed outside the Keamari deputy commissioner’s (DC) office in Karachi on Wednesday, pelting either side with stones during the consolidation of the results of the recently held local government elections in Sindh.

-Witnesses claimed that several people, including media personnel, were injured during the incident.

-The PTI accused the PPP of attacking its workers while the Keamari DC maintained that the PTI workers forcibly entered the office and harassed staff.
+On Wednesday, the PTI accused the PPP of attacking its workers while the Keamari DC maintained that PTI workers forcibly entered the office and harassed staff.

 Keamari DC Mukhtiar Abro, who is also the district returning officer, told Dawn.com that the PTI workers had “encircled” his office.